trottier/slate/source/index.html.md

 }
 ```

-Returns true if singulator error, for example if singulator jammed
+Return true if singulator error, for example if singulator jammed

 ## Report()
 ```cpp